zydou/arti/doc/dev/notes/rpc-meta-draft.md

-This document will begin by focusing on the _semantics_ of our RPC system using an abstract stream of I-JSON objects.
+This document will begin by focusing on the _semantics_ of our RPC system using an abstract stream of objects.

 Once those are defined, we'll discuss a particular instantiation of the system